 Discipline, a Mark of Sonship

-3 For consider him who endured such hostility of sinners against himself, so that you yourselves will not grow weary in your souls and give up the race.1 4 In your struggle against sin, you have not yet resisted to the shedding of your blood.
-5 What’s more, you have forgotten the exhortation that addresses you as to sons: “My son, do not take lightly the discipline of the Lord, or lose heart when he corrects you; 6 for those2 whom the Lord loves he disciplines, and he chastens3 every son whom he receives to himself.”4
+3 For consider him who endured such hostility of sinners against himself, so that you yourselves will not grow weary in your souls and give up the race:1 4 In your struggle against sin, you have not yet resisted to the shedding of your blood.
+5 What’s more, you have forgotten the exhortation that addresses you as sons: “My son, do not take lightly the discipline of the Lord, or lose heart when he corrects you; 6 for those2 whom the Lord loves he disciplines, and he chastens3 every son whom he receives to himself.”4

 7 Endure hardship as discipline:5 God is dealing with you as sons.
 For what son is there whom his father does not discipline?
-8 But if you are without discipline—of which all have become partakers—then you are illegitimate children and not sons at all.
+8 But if you are without discipline—of which all have become partakers—then you are illegitimate, and not sons at all.
 9 Furthermore, we have had earthly fathers who disciplined us, and we showed them respect; should we not all the more submit to the Father of our spirits and live?
-10 For they disciplined us for a few days as seemed best to them, but he for our benefit, so that we might share in his holiness.
+10 For they disciplined us for a few days as seemed best to them, but he for our benefit, so that we may share in his holiness.
 11 Now at the time all discipline seems painful rather than joyful; but afterwards it yields the peaceable fruit of righteousness for those who have been trained by it.

 Guidelines for the Faithful